 The blade is also laminated, then kevlar-clad and teflon-tipped.

 Bruce the Moose Clark of Gauteng and Umko paddling fame was waxing lyrical about Struer sprinting paddles and that got me thinking about my Nimbus river paddle from Port Coquitlam in British Columbia.
 Not a racing paddle, not a flatwater paddle.
 A wild rivers work of art for slow-boating.
-See, I have an arrangement with rivers: I bring a boat to keep afloat, a paddle to keep upright.
-All forward motion must be provided by the current.
+See, I have an arrangement with rivers: I bring a boat to keep afloat, a paddle to keep upright; all forward motion must be provided by the current.

 I ordered two from our trip leader Cully Erdman before we paddled the Colorado in 1984.
 Being left feather I didn’t want to risk being stuck up a canyon without a paddle.
+Or with a dreaded right feather paddle.

 Bernie Garcin is holding my paddle in the top picture.